electro-smith/libDaisy/doc/md/Printing-With-USB.md

 Due to the small memory footprint of an embedded platform like daisy, floating point numbers are handled slightly differently by default, and won't work with the `%f` format specifier.

+Each of the following options has its own benefits:

+* Adding the `LDFLAG` for `%f` support: For ease-of-use, when memory limits are not an issue.
+* Using the `FLT_FMT`, `FLT_VAR` specifiers: For minimal cost, drop in for printing the ocassional float.
+* FixedCapStr: When you know the size of the strings, building UIs, etc.

+### Using %f specifier

 That said, if you really want to be able to use the `%f`, and your application isn't nearing the maximum size, you can add the following to your project's application Makefile:

 ```Make